 The simple truth is that patients miss appointments.
-When asked why an appointment was missed, the standard answer is often, “I forgot”.
+When asked why an appointment was missed, the standard answer is, “I forgot.”
 Patients, like physicians, are busy people.
-Sometimes their schedules may change abruptly, leaving them with little time to call and re-schedule an appointment.
-Or, perhaps they simply forget to follow through and give advance notice of a schedule change.
+Sometimes their schedules change abruptly, leaving them with little time to call and re-schedule an appointment.
+Or perhaps they simply forget to follow through and give advance notice of a schedule change.
 In these cases, it is easy to see how a robust reminder solution will alleviate much of the problem.

-Missed appointments are inevitable, but make no mistake about it, however.
-Just looking at the numbers, missed appointments represent a significant loss of income for a physician.
+Missed appointments are inevitable, but make no mistake about it—they are costly.
+Just looking at the numbers, no-shows represent a significant loss of income for a physician.
 The Medical Group Management Association (MGMA) estimates that medical practices average a 5-7 percent no-show rate, with many having a significantly higher rate than that.

 How does that translate for the average practice?
 Suppose your office averages a conservative two to four missed appointments per day.
 Assuming that the average co-pay for a visit is $25 and the average insurance reimbursement is $100, those missed appointments are costing your practice $65,000 to $130,000 per year.
-Looking at your insurance reimbursement rates, these figures are likely a bit on the conservative side.
+Looking at your insurance reimbursement rates, you may find that these figures are a bit on the conservative side.

-Likely if reminder calls are being made by your staff, it is your front desk staff that handles this task.
+If your staff makes reminder calls, it's likely front desk personnel handling this task.
 Nationally, the average pay per hour for front staff office workers in medical offices is approximately $11 per hour.
 Assuming a conservative time of three minutes per reminder call, that translates into approximately $55 per 100 calls that your staff makes.
 Considering that many medical office workers are compensated well beyond the national minimum averages, that figure can increase dramatically.

 Add to that the lack of effectiveness of phone calls.
 Many patients are not home when the calls are made, or may screen their calls.
 Additionally, with mobile device use becoming more prevalent, it may take additional time for your staff to find the number your patients prefer to use for reminder calls.